To book an Akropolis concerto, contact Matthew Kulas at Ariel Artists.

 Since September 2018 and because of generous support from the Paul M. Angell Family Foundation, National Endowment for the Arts, and Michigan Council for Arts and Cultural Affairs, we have been in residence at Detroit School of Arts, Martin Luther King, Jr., and Cass Tech high schools in Detroit, mirroring our professional activity through creative projects with youth.
-We commissioned composer Peter Terry to write a new concerto for Akropolis and high school band, which we will premiere with students at Detroit School of Arts on April 16, 2019.
+We commissioned composer Peter Terry to write a new concerto for Akropolis and high school band, Dawn to Dance, which we premiered with students at Detroit School of Arts on April 16, 2019.
 Students received hands-on experience with Terry generating the themes and musical ideas for the piece.
 Terry’s concerto celebrates these dedicated students, the city of Detroit, and our decade-long commitment to K-12 education.

 About the Composers